Subset-UCSD/Commit-Challenge-2025/actions.md

 # Sean_P

-After that last attempt did not work, I decided to summon the power of the mind-control wand and attempt to use it to break Marcello out of the underworld...
+After that last attempt did not work, I decided to summon the power of the mind-control wand and attempt to use it to break Marcelo out of the underworld...

 except...